-If the assignment includes multiple authorizations, note that there are separate Assignment Application Forms and fees for licences and permits, and the application fee is required for each authorization that will be assigned.
+Multiple licences can be included in one assignment application package; however, note that there are separate Assignment Application Forms and fees for licences and permits, and the application fee is required for each authorization that will be assigned.
 Licensees with multiple authorizations are encouraged to clearly state which of their active authorizations they are applying to assign, and if applicable, to provide rationale for why others should not be assigned.

-The assignee will be required to post security with the landowner prior to the commencement of activities.
+The assignee will be required to post security with the Minister prior to the commencement of activities.
 When issuing the assignment, the Board will review, and possibly revise, the security requirements under the existing licence.
-To assist this review, the assignee may wish to submit a current closure cost estimate with the application.
+To assist this review, the assignee must submit a current closure cost estimate with the application.

 The assignment application will be exempt from preliminary screening.
-If the assignee intends to propose changes to the project or the licence, the assignment must be completed first, and then the assignee will be eligible to apply for amendments to the licence, which may need to be screened (see section 4.2 for more information about preliminary screening).
+If the assignee intends to propose changes to the project or the licence, the assignment must be approved first, and then the assignee will be eligible to apply for amendments to the licence, which may need to be screened (see section 4.2 for more information about preliminary screening).